mrbooshehri/my_devops-journey/docker/README.md

 ```
 # Session 14

-## Replicated vs golbal services
+## Replicated vs global services

 * Default replication mode of a service is replicated.
 * This will deploy a desired number of replicas and distribute them as
-	evanly as possible across the cluster.
+	evenly as possible across the cluster.
 * The other mode is global, which runs a single replica on every node in
 	the cluster.